ahmia/ahmia-site/README.md

 # Compatibility

-The newest version of Ahmia is built with Python 3.6, Django 1.11 and Elasticsearch 5.
+The newest version of Ahmia is built with Python 3.6, Django 1.11 and Elasticsearch 6.2 (5.6 is also compatible).
 Python 2.7+ should be ok too, but preferably try Python 3 instead.
 You will need to know these technologies to create a working Ahmia installation.
 Ahmia crawls using [OnionBot](https://github.com/ahmia/ahmia-crawler).